LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 Thus, the sensor internal temperature sensors of both tested sensors are suitable to perform an ambient temperature compensation of measured values and calibration of the sensor.
 This is considered in section *Temperature Sensitivity* \ref{temperature-sensitivity}.

+It is recommended, however, to use a separate temperature sensor when using the *TLV493D* or to use a suitable averaging of the temperature and measured values in order to perform temperature compensation.

 ### Raw Sensor Data Analysis